EmployTest Logo

 Without the right testing, these “wolves in sheep’s clothing” easily infiltrate organizations only to reveal their true disruptive colors much later.

-With these reasons in mind, it’s essential to use data-driven tools and methods, such as pre-employment tests, to identify toxic personalities early in your hiring process.
+With these reasons in mind, it’s essential to use data-driven tools and methods, such as pre-employment assessment tests, to identify toxic personalities early in your hiring process.

 How Pre-employment Tests Avoid Toxic Personalities at Work